Programs can be customized to fit your group’s needs. Just ask!

 - Care for Your Vintage Body.
 You’ll happily live longer.

-- Mind Your Mind.
+- Keep Your Mind Active.
 Your neurons will stay active and connected.

 - Hang out with Younger & Older.
 You’ll avoid risky social isolation.

-- Binge on Gratitude!
+- Feel Gratitude!
 Your days will be filled with blessings.

 - Lighten UP!
 You will see your health improve.
 Smile, laugh, and skip, if you can!